bayinfosys/bayinfosys.github.io/library/32-training-llm.md

 Language model training progresses through distinct phases, each with different measurement approaches:

 **Base training** relies on mathematical metrics.
 Tokens are discrete.
 Embeddings learn similarity through context.
 Log probabilities measure confidence.
-Softmax penalizes incorrect predictions.
+Softmax penalises incorrect predictions.
 These metrics evaluate fluency and coherence.

 **Preference training** relies on human judgment.
 Pairwise comparisons create rankings through Elo systems (based on the Bradley-Terry statistical model).
 This captures qualities (helpfulness, appropriateness, tone) that cannot be measured by statistical metrics alone.
 It also introduces systematic biases that reflect rater preferences and social expectations.

-The challenge for researchers examining LLM behaviour is recognizing which phenomena originate from base training (statistical patterns in text) versus preference training (aggregated human judgments).
-Sycophancy, verbosity, and apologetic tendencies typically emerge from preference data, not from mathematical optimization of next-token prediction.
+The challenge for researchers examining LLM behaviour is recognising which phenomena originate from base training (statistical patterns in text) versus preference training (aggregated human judgments).
+Sycophancy, verbosity, and apologetic tendencies typically emerge from preference data, not from mathematical optimisation of next-token prediction.

 Understanding these distinct training objectives helps explain why certain model behaviours resist simple technical fixes.
 If a behaviour originates from human preference data, changing the base model architecture or training corpus will have limited effect.
 The bias is in the ground truth itself.